CCL Industries: Avery

 Contributing approximately 20% to CCL's total sales, Avery was acquired from Avery Dennison in 2013 and supplies media for use in digital printers.

 Checkpoint Systems

 Acquired in 2016, Checkpoint contributes approximately 11% of CCL's total sales.
 It provides loss-prevention and inventory management labelling for clothing retailers.

-Innovia Films Ltd
+Innovia Films

 Acquired in December 2016, Innovia manufactures specialty films for packaging, labelling, graphic arts and industrial products.